sendgrid/sendgrid-java/USAGE.md

 **This endpoint allows you to create a new suppression group.**

 Suppression groups, or unsubscribe groups, are specific types or categories of email that you would like your recipients to be able to unsubscribe from.
-For example Daily Newsletters, Invoices, System Alerts.
+For example: Daily Newsletters, Invoices, System Alerts.

 The **name** and **description** of the unsubscribe group will be visible to recipients when they are managing their subscriptions.